Electronic shelf label: General principles

-The label management software processes and packs the data of product information and the prices configured into packets of information.
-The data packets are then sent to the communication station via wireless network.
-Once the data packets are transmitted to the communication station, they will then be sent to the terminal display to update the price labels based on the information inputted into the label management software.
-A communication network allows the price display to be automatically updated whenever a product price is changed.
-This communication network is the true differentiation and what really makes ESL a viable solution.
-The wireless communication must support reasonable range, speed, battery life, and reliability.
-The means of wireless communication can be based on radio, infrared or even visible light communication.
-Currently, the ESL market leans heavily towards radio frequency based ESL solutions.
-The label will then act based on the instructions that was given in the data packets.

 Hardware design

-The ESL hardware design generally includes the circuit design of the communication station and the terminal display label.
-The typical chipset used to perform the basic functional requirement of ESL is TI MSP432.
-The communication between the communication station and the terminal display label is controlled by a RF module, the general protocol for RF module uses CC2500 with a communication distance of upwards to 30 meters.
+ESL hardware design generally includes the circuit design of the communication station and the terminal display label.
+The typical chipset used to perform the basic functional requirement of ESL's is the TI MSP432.
+Typical communication between the communication station and the terminal display label is controlled by a RF module, the general protocol for RF module uses CC2500 with a communication distance of upwards to 30 meters.
 For terminal display, it can be displayed via electronic ink, electronic paper or liquid crystal display.

 Software design

-The software module of ESL is typically divided into three parts.